tennesseeBonner1/PiBlink/README.md

 - **DataWizard.py**:
     Handles all of the analog input and outputs.

-- **ElectronicBrilliance.py**:
-    Contains a few lines of code that are added to a .py file after it is converted from a .ui file.

 - **GraphExporter.py**:
     Exports a screenshot of the graph as an image file.